dsnyder7427/RoboHelp/docs/treeopen_workspace_children.md

 # TREEOPEN (WORKSPACE CHILDREN)

 The TREEOPEN command expands a branch of a parent child list.
-Please also see `/v4/sideMenu/expandBranch.json`.
+Please also see `/v4/sideMenu/expandBranch.json` in the SERVE Examples for Different Pages section for [SERVE](https://dsnyder7427.github.io/Worldox-Web-API/serve.html).

 [TREEOPEN Example](#treeopeon-example)